Nonreversal and nonrepeating quantum walks: Introduction

 Quantum walks have been extensively studied since their introduction \cite{gudder1988quantum, PhysRevA.48.1687, grossing1988quantum}.
 Initial interest in cellular automata \cite{grossing1988quantum} led to more general algorithmic applications \cite{farhi1998quantum,AAKV,Ambainis01} precipitating a rapid development of the theory of computation by quantum walks.
 Quantum walks can provide quadratically enhanced searching \cite{shenvi2003quantum,magniez09a} with generalizations to related computational tasks such as element distinctness \cite{Ambainis04} and subset finding \cite{childs03b,magniez05a}.
 Quantum walks have been shown to have interesting transport properties in a variety of scenarios.
 On the line they achieve ballistic transport \cite{Ambainis01} and they were first shown to have an exponential speedup over the classical random walk on the hypercube by Kempe \cite{kempe02a,Kempe05} for the discrete time walk and Childs et al.~for the continuous time walk \cite{Childs02}, followed by an algorithm with a proven exponential speed up \cite{Childs03}.

 The quantum walks introduced thus far model idealized walkers with no spatial extension.
 Whilst these have many uses in modeling physical and biological processes, e.g., \cite{Mohseni08}, we may also want to consider walkers which do have spatial extension, and hence can only move into positions which they are not already occupying.
 In a classical setting, self-avoiding random walks were developed to model precisely such processes, initially the folding of polymers.
 The simplest case of self-avoidance is a dimer occupying two adjacent lattice sites.
 For a dimer with distinguishable halves, a ``head'' followed by a ``tail'', self-avoidance means the head cannot step back onto the previously occupied position, since that is now occupied by the tail, see Fig.~\ref{fig:dimer}.
-This is thus known as the non-reversal walk.
+This is thus known as the nonreversal walk.
 In this paper, we introduce a quantum version of such a walk.
-The motivation for studying the non-reversal quantum walk is much the same as that for studying the classical version: more realistic simulation of physical systems.
+The motivation for studying the nonreversal quantum walk is much the same as that for studying the classical version: more realistic simulation of physical systems.

-In both the classical and quantum cases, the self-avoiding or non-reversal walk on the line is trivial.
+In both the classical and quantum cases, the self-avoiding or nonreversal walk on the line is trivial.
 This is because there are only two degrees of freedom in the movement, so if one of those is prohibited by the model, then unidirectional ballistic transport is obtained.
 The walks studied in this paper take place over a square lattice, in which case the dynamics are highly non-trivial.
-The paper proceeds as follows: in Section \ref{sec:classical} classical self-avoiding and non-reversal walks are described in more detail, to provide background and context.
+The paper proceeds as follows: in Section \ref{sec:classical} classical self-avoiding and nonreversal walks are described in more detail, to provide background and context.
 Then for the sake of comparison, the properties of the quantum walk on the square lattice are briefly outlined in Section \ref{sec:2d}.
-The non-reversal and the closely related non-repeating quantum walks are then defined in Section \ref{sec:analytics}.
-The properties of the non-repeating walk are explored analytically in Section \ref{sec:nr}.
-With the aid of numerical simulations, the non-reversal walk is investigated in Section \ref{sec:numerics}.
+The nonreversal and the closely related nonrepeating quantum walks are then defined in Section \ref{sec:analytics}.
+The properties of the nonrepeating walk are explored analytically in Section \ref{sec:nr}.
+With the aid of numerical simulations, the nonreversal walk is investigated in Section \ref{sec:numerics}.
 We finish in Section \ref{sec:conclusion} with some concluding remarks.